 - 4 nights: Jul 2 – 6

-- St. Peter's Basilica — Largest church in the world
+- St. Peter's Basilica — the largest church in the world

 - Apartment in Rome — Host: Daplice